 Proposed development in the C-APZ zone shall be designed and constructed to preserve agricultural lands and to be consistent with all applicable standards and requirements of the LCP, and in particular the policies of the Natural Systems and Agriculture Element of the LUP.
-In addition to the requirements applicable to a specific land use and all other applicable requirements specified in the LCP, the following requirements shall apply to development in the C-APZ:

-A. Standards for Agricultural Uses All Development in the C-APZ:
+A. Standards for Agricultural Uses in the C-APZ: